browserengineering/book/book/scheduling-and-threading.md

 That was pretty complicated, but we got it done.
 Fire up the counting demo and enjoy the newly smooth scrolling.

+::: {.further}

-Now let's step back from the code for a moment and consider the full scope and difficulty of scrolling in real browsers.
+Consider the full scope and difficulty of scrolling in real browsers.
 It goes *way* beyond what we've implemented here.
 Unfortunately, due to some of this complexity, threaded scrolling is not always possible or feasible in real browsers.
 This means that they need to support both threaded and non-threaded scrolling modes, and all the complexity that entails.

 In the best browsers today, there are two primary reasons why threaded scrolling may fail to occur: